khelanmodi/mongo-vs-code-bug-bash/README.md

 ---

 ## Prerequisite
-To begin, if you do not already have a sample Cosmos DB for MongoDB (vCore) account, create one using the [Azure portal](aka.ms/tryvcore)
+To begin, if you do not already have a sample Cosmos DB for MongoDB (vCore) account or a provisioned DocumentDB instance, create one using the [Azure portal](aka.ms/tryvcore)

 ---

 ## How to install the extension
-To manually install the Visual Studio Code (VS Code) extension from a VSIX file, you can do the following: Download the latest VS Code Extension Release: vscode-cosmosdb-0.23.1-alpha-PrPr-25.10.2024
+To manually install the Visual Studio Code (VS Code) extension from a VSIX file, you can do the following: Download the latest VS Code Extension Release: [vscode-documentdb-0.1.9-pre-release.vsix]()

 - Click the Extensions icon at the bottom of the Activity Bar
 - Click the More button in the top right corner of the Extensions view